code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-07-spring-ws-mutual-authentication-example.md

 ---
 title: "Spring WS - Mutual Authentication Example"
-permalink: /2017/04/spring-ws-mutual-authentication-example.html
+permalink: /2017/07/spring-ws-mutual-authentication-example.html
 excerpt: "A detailed step-by-step tutorial on how setup mutual certificate authentication using Spring-WS and Spring Boot."
-date: 2017-05-01
+date: 2017-07-08
-modified: 2017-05-01
+modified: 2017-07-08
+header:
+  teaser: "assets/images/spring-ws-teaser.jpg"
 categories: [Spring-WS]
-tags: [Client, Example, Maven, Mutual Authentication, Server, Spring, Spring Boot, Spring Web Services, Spring-WS, Tutorial, Two-Way Authentication]
+tags: [Certificate, Client, Example, Maven, Mutual Authentication, Server, Spring, Spring Boot, Spring Web Services, Spring-WS, Tutorial, Two-Way Authentication]
-published: false
+published: true
 ---

 <figure>
     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-[Mutual authentication or two-way authentication](https://en.wikipedia.org/wiki/Mutual_authentication) refers to **two parties authenticating each other at the same time**.
-In other words the client must prove its identity to the server, and the server must prove its identity to the client, before any traffic is sent over the client-to-server connection.
+[Mutual authentication or two-way authentication](https://en.wikipedia.org/wiki/Mutual_authentication){:target="_blank"} refers to **two parties authenticating each other at the same time**.
+In other words, the client must prove its identity to the server, and the server must prove its identity to the client before any traffic is sent over the client-to-server connection.

-This example shows how to configure both client and server so that mutual authentication is enabled on a web service using Spring-WS, Spring Boot and Maven.
+This example shows how to configure both client and server so that mutual authentication using certificates is enabled on a web service using Spring-WS, Spring Boot, and Maven.

 Tools used:
 * Spring-WS 2.4